dynatrace-wwse/enablement-business-observability/lab-guide/content/01_environment_setup/01_dynatrace_tenant/index.md

 ### Identify Dynatrace SaaS Tenant

 Make a note of the Dynatrace environment name.
-This is the first part of the URL. `abc12345` would be the environment ID for `https://abc12345.apps.dynatrace.com`
+This is the first part of the URL. `abc123` would be the environment ID for `https://abc123.apps.dynatrace.com`.
+When you enter the tenant please enter it without the 'apps' part, for production tenants eg. abc123 for live -> https://abc123.live.dynatrace.com and for sprint -> https://abc123.sprint.dynatracelabs.com no apps in the URL

-* For those running in other environments (such as `sprint`), make a note of your environment: `dev`, `sprint` or `live`

 ### Enable Node.js Business Event OneAgent Feature